TalMalchi/Synchronized-MultiThreading/README.md

 ## How to run ?
 Open two terminal.
-On the first write `make client`  and then `./client 127.0.0.1`
+In the first one write `make client`  and then `./client 127.0.0.1`
 In the second terminal write `make server` and then `./server`
 In order to clean all the files write `make clean`